View Categories

 Accelerators are a type of specialized hardware that enhances the performance of a virtual machine.
 These include Graphics Processing Units (GPUs), Field-Programmable Gate Arrays (FPGAs), and machine learning chips.
 Cloud Service Providers install accelerators in the hardware of high-intensity virtual machines.
 For AWS, this is the Accelerated Computing family, and for Azure, this is the N-series.
+Tailpipe calculates emissions for GPUs and machine learning chips.
+FPGAs are excluded from the calculation methodology, due to the lack of reliable data on their power consumption.

 Neither provider delivers data on accelerator utilization to their customers as standard.
 In order to track accelerator utilization, customers of AWS and Azure must load additional software onto their instances.
 This would need to be automated by the organization’s DevOps team.
 When customers do have this software loaded, Tailpipe uses the utilization data directly from the Cloud Service Provider.
-At present, Tailpipe only calculates emissions for GPU accelerators.
-FPGAs and machine learning chips are not included in the Tailpipe methodology, due to the limited data on the power draw of these hardware components.

 So, an NVIDIA GPU with a TDP of 300 W, being utilized at 50%, will draw 57% of the GPU’s maximum TDP: